BartoszKawczynski/Data-cleaning-and-calculating-user-application-ratings/README.md

 Used libraries: Matplotlib, Pandas, Seaborn, NumPy, Pandas.
 Function example: drop_dupicates(), fillna(), dropna(), isnull(), mean(), merge().
 Calculations were carried out following the guidelines.
+The data has been grouped and finally, plots created.

 ### Built With